Updated: Aug 26

 International Women's Day and COVID-19

 Women have played an essential role in the betterment of society.
 Women have discovered breakthroughs in science, built successful businesses, and lead nations all over the world.
-With that being said, women also make up 70% of all healthcare and social workers in the midst of the COVID-19 pandemic, but are disproportionately affected by the current times.
+With that being said, women also make up 70% of all healthcare and social workers in the midst of the COVID-19 pandemic, but are disproportionately effected by the current times.

 The U.S. Bureau of Labor Statistics reported that women-dominated industries have been most severely affected by COVID-19.
 It is estimated that 5.4 million women have lost their jobs in the past year.